T. J. Perkins: Return to Impact Wrestling (2019–2021)

-Second return to NJPW (2019–present)
+Second return to NJPW (2019–2025)

 Teaming with LA Dojo (2019-2020)

 In late July it was announced that Perkins would be wrestling during New Japan Pro-Wrestling's Super J-Cup tournament that would take place during August.
 He would reach the second round of the tournament after defeating Clark Connors, before being eliminated by El Phantasmo.
 After the tournament, TJP began teaming with Connors regularly.
 He would then be booked for the Fighting Spirit Unleashed tour that took place in September.
 In October, TJP would team with Connors in the Super Junior Tag League tournament, where they lost all but one match, therefore finishing the tournament with 2 points and failing to advance to the finals.
 Perkins would be booked for the New Beginning in USA tour in January and February.
 In June, TJP took part in secret TV tapings at NJPW's Los Angeles Dojo for a new show named Lion's Break Collision where he teamed with Karl Fredericks to defeat Jeff Cobb and Rocky Romero.
 Perkins once again teamed with Connors in the Tag Team Turbulence tournament, however they lost to eventual winners The Good Brothers, in the first round.